GuildOfWeavers/genSTARK/bin/README.md

 # genSTARK
 This library is intended to help you quickly and easily generate STARK-based proofs of computation using JavaScript.
-The goal is to take care of as much boilerplate code as possible, and let you focus on the specifics of the task at hand.
+The goal is to take care of as much boilerplate code as possible, and let you focus on the specific "business logic" of your computations.

+### Background
+A STARK is a novel proof-of-computation scheme that allows you to create an efficiently verifiable proof that a computation was executed correctly.
+The scheme was developed by Eli-Ben Sasson and team at Technion-Israel Institute of Technology.
+STARKs do not require an initial trusted setup, and rely on very few cryptographic assumptions.
+See [references](#References) for more info.

 ### Disclaimer
 **DO NOT USE THIS LIBRARY IN PRODUCTION.** At this point, this is a research-grade library.
 It has known and unknown bugs and security flaws.